cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 ```

 To act as a client, we can type our HTTP request manually into netcat rather
 than doing it through the web browser.
-Here, I'll try to send an HTTP request to
+Here, we try to send an HTTP request to
 the domain name `example.com` on port `80` (the default for HTTP web servers)
 for the URI `/index.html`.
-Note that I specify the `-C` with `netcat` so that
+Note that we specify the `-C` with `netcat` so that
 newlines are `\r\n` rather than `\n` -- a requirement of the HTTP protocol.
-This
-flag may be different depending on your operating system.
+This flag may vary depending on `netcat` version.

 ```
 $ nc -C example.com 80
 GET /index.html HTTP/1.0    # GET == method; /index.html == request URI; HTTP/1.1 == version